ChRe777/CleanCode/drafts.md

 ## Change, Change, Change, ...

+Change is a live style.
+If you learn new things you automatically change.
+But if you does not want to change then you does not new anything new.

+Some protect things tht should change and they hinder that new things come in that necessary to grow up.

 ## Boss vs. Authority

 Lack of good authority leads to bosses. (little mafia)

 ## Who is the boss

+Sometimes the boss is not the boss.
+Sometimes take the role of the boss, because of lake of authority and also they have the power to do things.

 ## Keep it complicated